utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

     }
     ```

-- Setting the `androidCompileSdkDir` to your target sdk version (most of the time, you want to set it to the newest version available):
+- Setting the `androidCompileSdkDir` to your target SDK version (most of the time, you want to set it to the newest version available):
     ```kt
     godot {
         androidCompileSdkDir = File("${System.getenv("ANDROID_SDK_ROOT")}/platforms/android-30")